bitcoin/bitcoin/doc/README.md

 -------
 All your existing coins/transactions should be intact with the upgrade.
-To upgrade from 0.5, first backup wallet ppcoind backupwallet <destination_backup_file>
+To upgrade from 0.5, first backup wallet peercoind backupwallet <destination_backup_file>
-Then shutdown ppcoind by
+Then shutdown peercoind by
-ppcoind stop
+peercoind stop
 Uninstall v0.5 client, download and install v0.6 client.
 Remove all files and subdirectory in your wallet directory EXCEPT FOR wallet.dat (wallet file) and ppcoin.conf (configuration file).
-Start up the new ppcoind (0.6).
+Start up the new peercoind (0.6).
 For this upgrade blockchain re-download is required.